Yven92/MyoCoachV2/docs/user-manual.md

 Once the electrodes have been connected and the ArmBand adjusted, the user is ready to practice using EMG sensors! :muscle:

 ## Using the application
-This v1.0 of the application includes the minimum functionality to correctly place EMG electrodes on a user with the **Widget:Signal** and to train and improve the user's muscle coordination with the game in the **Widget:FlappyBird**.
+This v2 of the application includes the minimum functionality to correctly place EMG electrodes on a user with the **Menu:Vizualisation** and to train and improve the user's muscle coordination with the games in the **Menu:Gaming**.

 ### Widget: Signal
 This widget allows the visualisation of EMG signals on a scale from 0 to 100%.
 It is mainly used in the **electrode placement protocol**.